bkiley113/bruin-outlet/README.md

     mongodb+srv://myDatabaseUser:D1fficultP%40ssw0rd@cluster0.example.mongodb.net/?retryWrites=true&w=majorityenter code here
 </br>
 After entering, you will be asked for the email app key for bruinoutlet@gmail.com.
 Please consult repo owners for a key. </br>
-<strong>Please ensure you put the repo key in quotation marks ("") when entering in the terminal.</strong> </br>
+<strong>Please ensure you put the repo key in quotation marks ("") when entering in the terminal.</strong> </br> </br>

+You will then be asked for the port you want to run on.
+Leaving it blank will run the server on <strong>3001</strong>.
+Keep in mind the frontend runs on <strong>3000</strong>. </br>
+The last field is the JWT key.
+You can choose any string for this, but the longer/more complex the more secure authentication will be. </br> </br>

-<h4> Once you submit both of these values, the web app will build and be ready to use.
+<h4> Once you submit these values, the web app will build and be ready to use.
 For any bugs, concerns, or suggestions, please contact bruinoutlet@gmail.com. </h4>